kgisl/pythonFDP/units/Unit_III_Notes.md

 ## 3.3.
 FRUITFUL FUNCTIONS: RETURN VALUES, PARAMETERS, LOCAL AND GLOBAL SCOPE, FUNCTION COMPOSITION, RECURSION
 ### 3.3.1.
 Functions
-•	Function is a group of statements that together perform a task.
+- [ ] Function is a group of statements that together perform a task.
-•	A function is a block of organized, reusable code that is used to perform a single, related action.
+- [ ] A function is a block of organized, reusable code that is used to perform a single, related action.
-Defining a Function
+**i.
+Defining a Function**
 Simple rules to define a function in Python.
-•	Function blocks begin with the keyword def followed by the function name and parentheses ( ).
+- [ ] Function blocks begin with the keyword **def** followed by the function name and parentheses ( ).
-•	Any input parameters or arguments should be placed within these parentheses.
+- [ ] Any input parameters or arguments should be placed within these parentheses.
 You can also define parameters inside these parentheses.
-•	The first statement of a function can be an optional statement - the documentation string of the function or docstring.
+- [ ] The first statement of a function can be an optional statement - the documentation string of the function or docstring.
-•	The code block within every function starts with a colon (:) and is indented.
+- [ ] The code block within every function starts with a colon (:) and is indented.
-•	The statement return [expression] exits a function, optionally passing back an expression to the caller.
+- [ ] The statement return [expression] exits a function, optionally passing back an expression to the caller.
 A return statement with no arguments is the same as return none.

 **Syntax**